Hooks

 }) => MaybePromise<Response>

-The handleFetch hook allows you to modify (or replace) a fetch request that happens inside a load function that runs on the server (or during pre-rendering)
+The handleFetch hook allows you to modify (or replace) the result of an event.fetch call that runs on the server (or during prerendering) inside an endpoint, load, action, handle, handleError or reroute.

 (input: RequestInfo | URL, init?: RequestInit): Promise<Response>;